dawidszczur/dawidszczur/README.md

 - 🔭 I’m currently working on completing my bachelors in Computer Science and Business at Northeastern University London (NU London)
 - 🌱 I’m currently learning more about quantitiative analaysis work, data science and getting my basis for machine learning, as well as finance and economics as those topics have very interesting problems that can be solved with data and analytics
 - 👯 I’m looking to collaborate on software development projects, data science and analytics projects
-- 🤔 I’m looking for help with find the right career path
+- 🤔 I’m looking for help with find the right career path, contributing to great projects and find a right place to grow and learn
 - 💬 Ask me about my experience at the NU Lodnon, DraftKings or Equinor internship
 - 📫 How to reach me: email or LinkedIn
 - 😄 Pronouns: He/him/his